illy94/CS252_Project/README.md

 - ~~Incorrect auth, still adding to database bug~~
 - (CHRIS) make the download page pdfs be hyperlinks
 - ~~(HJ) make the password and auth columns * or dots to hide password and auth.~~
+- (ALL) agree on and change UI elements like text color and main background
+- Log in page reset button
+- Hide authentication during sign up as well
+- Sign up page multiple statements bug

 ---